9prabhjot9/AskWeave/README.md

 ![AskWeave Banner](public/banner.png)

 AskWeave is a revolutionary decentralized Q&A platform built on the Arweave blockchain, offering permanent storage, censorship resistance, and true ownership of content.
-Powered by WeaveDB and ArConnect, it brings the future of decentralized knowledge sharing to life.
+Built using the official Arweave documentation and tools, it brings the future of decentralized knowledge sharing to life.

 ## 🌟 Key Features